jasp-stats/jaspMachineLearning/inst/help/mlclassificationdecisiontree.md

 #### Tables
 - Confusion matrix: Displays a table that shows the observed classes against the predicted classes.
 Used to assess model accuracy.
 - Class proportions: Displays a table that shows the proportions of each class in the data set, training (and validaton), and test set.
-- Evaluation metrics: Shows commonly used classification evaluation metrics like precision, recall, the F1-score, support and AUC (area under the ROC curve).
+- Model performance: Shows commonly used classification evaluation metrics like precision, recall, the F1-score, support and AUC (area under the ROC curve).
+- Feature importance: Shows the available feature importance metrics for the fitted model.
+- Explain predictions: Shows the decomposition of the model’s prediction into contributions that can be attributed to different explanatory variables.
 - Splits in tree: Shows the split variables, their split point, and the number of observations (which are not missing and are of positive weight) sent left or right by the split.
 It also shows the improvement in deviance given by this split.
-- Feature importance: Shows the relative importance of the features.

 #### Plots
 - Data split: Shows how the data is split into training (and validation), and test set.